Les Disques du Crépuscule: Factory Benelux

 Initial Factory Benelux releases were by Factory Records artists, and were labelled as being "Factory Benelux/Les Disques du Crépuscule" editions.
 The first of these was a 7" by A Certain Ratio in August 1980, and singles by The Durutti Column and Section 25 followed in November 1980.

 Thereafter Factory Benelux operated as a separate imprint, although the two labels shared the same premises and staff.
 Bands released were associated with Factory in Manchester, some being releases that one Factory director liked but another did not (e.g., Crispy Ambulance).

 Factory Benelux ceased issuing new releases in 1988, although Crépuscule released some FBN-labeled CD reissues in 1990.
 The label was revived in 2013.

 Other sublabels

-A UK-based sublabel, Operation Twilight, was run from 1982-1983 by Patrick Moore, who later achieved fame as writer Philip Hoare.
-Their second UK sub-label, Operation Afterglow (1985-1986) simply issued UK editions of Belgian releases.
+A UK-based sublabel, Operation Twilight, was run from 1982 to 1983 by Patrick Moore, who later achieved fame as writer Philip Hoare.
+Their second UK sub-label, Operation Afterglow (1985–1986) simply issued UK editions of Belgian releases.

-Other sub-labels include Crépuscule Section Française, Crépuscule America and Crépuscule Au Japon (1983-2002), Interference, Dancyclopaedia and Another Side (1984-1987), and video label Les Images Du Crépuscule.
+Other sub-labels include Crépuscule Section Française, Crépuscule America and Crépuscule Au Japon (1983–2002), Interference, Dancyclopaedia and Another Side (1984–1987), and video label Les Images Du Crépuscule.
 Crépuscule also assisted in the launch of industrial label L.A.Y.L.A.H.
-Antirecords (1984-1989), éL Benelux, Little Circle and Interior Music (run with James Nice of LTM).
+Antirecords (1984–1989), éL Benelux, Little Circle and Interior Music (run with James Nice of LTM).